 Figure 1 shows one part of a single frame of such a movie.
 This is a simulated example, where the underlying regression curve is essentially Gasser's blip (a line plus a scaled Gaussian density), shown with a dotted line type.
-Mean $\mu = 0$ Gaussian errors, with standard deviation $\sigma = 0.2$, are added to the underlying curve at 50 equally spaced points, to result in data shown as circles.
+Mean $\mu = 0$ Gaussian errors, with standard deviation $\sigma = 0.2$ , are added to the underlying curve at 50 equally spaced points, to result in data shown as circles.
 These data are smoothed via the local linear method, using Gaussian kernel weights, and the bandwidth h = 0.45.
 These kernel weights are represented by the solid curve near the bottom, where the vertical line represents the current point of estimation.
-In the movie, this estimation point (and thus the whole kernel window) moves from right to left, so the estimation process is viewed "on line".
+In the movies, this estimation point (and thus the whole kernel window) moves from right to left, so the estimation process is viewed "on line".
 The solid line, called a "snake" because it often writhes for higher degree local polynomials, shows the locally weighted least squares fit at this location.
 As the window slides along the smooth is created as the thick dashed curve shown in Figure 1.

 The basic concepts and notation for local polynomial smoothing are given in Section 2.
 Specific examples, with the focus on insights to be explained to students, are discussed in detail in Section 4.
-Specifics include movies that highlight:
+Some highlights are:

-- the importance of the bandwidth, i.e. the width of the smoothing window, in Section 4.1. - the impact of polynomial degree, in Section 4.2. - the effect of the kernel window shape, and also the concept of canonical kernels, in Section 4.3. - issues about "signal to noise ratio", through varying the noise variance and the sample size, in Section 4.4. - how changing the design points, i.e. the location of the x points, affects the estimation, in Section 4.5. - the dependence of performance on the scedasticity, i.e. the local level of noise variance, in Section 4.6.
+- the importance of the bandwidth, i.e. the width of the smoothing window, in Section 4.1. - the impact of polynomial degree, in Section 4.2. - issues about "signal to noise ratio", through varying the noise variance and the sample size, in Section 4.4. - how changing the design points, i.e. the location of the x points, affects the estimation, in Section 4.5.